onurpe/astro-paper/src/content/blog/herb.md

 Many herbs are ideal for indoor growing and can be transplanted from outdoor gardens to extend the growing season during colder months.
 Rosemary, oregano, thyme, and sage are herbs that propagate well when cut from an existing plant and prepared for indoor growth.
 To propagate them, cut a 4-inch section from the stem or leaf and strip off an inch of the lower leaves.
 Place the stem in vermiculite potting mix and maintain moisture while the plant establishes itself.
 Cover the stem with clear plastic or glass to keep the humidity high and let in some light but avoid direct sunlight to prevent overheating.
 Occasionally remove the cover or place the plant in a transitional area for ventilation.
 This technique is also useful for transplants bought from a greenhouse, as they are already acclimatized to temperature changes.

 For some herbs, like basil, growing from seed can be challenging, and using transplants can be a helpful shortcut.
-When starting your indoor garden, consider selecting herbs that are best suited to your kitchen space.
+When starting your indoor garden, consider [selecting herbs that are best suited to your kitchen space](https://urbangardener.wiki/posts/planning-indoor-garden/).

-In this section, we will focus on growing herbs from seed to harvest entirely indoors, but the same principles can be applied to transplants and cuttings.
-Pay attention to critical factors such as soil drainage, temperature, and humidity to ensure that your indoor herb garden thrives.

 While many herbs can flourish in indoor gardens, some varieties can be challenging to grow from seed.
 Here are some options categorized by difficulty level that are suitable for indoor cultivation.